ghusta/docker-postgres-world-db/README.md

 # PostgreSQL configuration

-If you need to inspect the PostgreSQL server configuration, you can read this file : `/var/lib/posgtresql/data/postgresql.conf`.
+If you need to inspect the PostgreSQL server configuration, you can print this file : `/var/lib/posgtresql/data/postgresql.conf`.

 All settings are documented here : https://www.postgresql.org/docs/current/runtime-config.html